 Part 66 Examination Requirements

-Specific examination requirements will be determined during the RPL process.
+Specific CASA Part 66 examination requirements will be determined during the RPL process.

-Credit will be applicable from EASA Part 66 examinations completed in accordance with EASA Part 147 requirements.
+Credit may be applicable from EASA Part 66 examinations completed in accordance with EASA Part 147 requirements.

 The RPL process will outline any examination gaps.
-These will depend primarily on the date of which the examination was completed and Commission Regulation in force at the time.
+These will depend primarily on the date of which the examination was completed and European (EU) Commission Regulation in force at the time the examinations were completed.